-In 2017, the Company continued to focus on its previously disclosed portfolio rationalization and deleveraging plan.
-In this regard, in 2017, we completed the divestiture of all 30 of our previously announced hospital divestitures.
-Looking forward, the Company is focused on becoming a market leader and increasing market share in the communities it serves; increasing productivity and operating efficiencies to enhance profitability; continuously improving patient safety and quality of care; and optimizing its portfolio through additional select divestitures of non-core assets while investing in markets with the best opportunities for growth.
-The Company believes that these efforts will ultimately result in a stronger Company.
+The Company believes that these efforts resulted in a stronger company in 2019, as evidenced in part by improved same-store net revenue and volume growth as well as improved Adjusted EBITDA margin performance compared to 2018.
+Looking forward, the Company intends to continue to focus on becoming a market leader and increasing market share in the communities it serves; increasing productivity and operating efficiencies to enhance profitability; continuously improving patient safety and quality of care; and optimizing its portfolio through additional select divestitures of non-core assets while investing in markets with the best opportunities for growth.
+The Company believes that these efforts and initiatives will give rise to continued improvement in the Company's results of operations.